nicoeg/dummy-http-server/README.md

 ## Request configuration

 Use the config to match different requests.
 Configuration is loaded on each request right now to allow for easy testing.
-When match keys are not present they will be ignored
+When match keys are not present they will be ignored.

 Example configuration
 ```JSON